oisindoherty/nl2bash/README.md

     $ sh fullpipeline.sh

-Note: you will be prompted to stop the scraping/verifying; .
+Note: you will be prompted to stop the scraping/verifying (press enter for these).

 The training step is very long; uncomment the lines in the last section to run training.